 Member Portal Redesign

-For a research membership business, navigation is how members perceive the value of the product.
-If members can't quickly reach the right reports, benchmarks, or peer insights, the content can be strong and still feel inaccessible.
+For a research membership business, navigation is how members perceive product value.
+If members cannot quickly reach the right reports, benchmarks, or peer insights, strong content can still feel inaccessible.

 Problem